 - Graduation Rate: 21 percent

 - Tuition Cost: $7,104/yr

-The list draws from the most outstanding universities around New Hampshire.
-The combination of job placement, faculty experience, the success of graduates in their fields, number of academic programs, graduation rate, options for financial aid and overall quality of program based on student feedback determines each school’s evaluation and rank.
+The list draws from the most outstanding universities all over New Hampshire.
+The combination of tuition cost, number of online programs, graduation rate, and overall quality of program based on student feedback determines each school’s evaluation and rank.